 Being in the great outdoors is one of my favorite things to do with my little guy.
-However, there are great limitations for us because he’s not yet walking or standing on his own.
+However, we have significant limitations because he’s not walking or standing on his own.

 When scouring Pinterest boards, it’s hard to escape the many exciting activities pinned for outdoor play.
-But, for a child who cannot run, climb or jump like most children can, it requires a lot of creativity (and physical labor) on the part of the parent.
-This post takes you through some suggestions to enjoying the outdoors as best you can with your child who so needs to be nurtured by Mama Nature’s goodness.
+But, for a child who cannot run, climb or jump as other children can, it requires a lot of creativity (and physical labor) on the part of the adult.
+This post takes you through some suggestions to enjoying the outdoors as best as possible with a child who needs to be nurtured by Mama Nature’s goodness.

 Why outdoor play may be a challenge for neurodivergent or disabled children

 - Children with physical disabilities may not have the freedom to move around in play areas that are not adapted.

-- Children with sensory aversions may find many of the outdoor textures and temperatures difficult to deal with.
+- Children with sensory aversions may find many of the outdoor textures and temperatures challenging to deal with.